light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 - 2021.08., Data Compliance Intern, the Capital Equity Legal Group (京衡律师事务所), Hangzhou.

 # 🎶 Hobbies
-I enjoy myself learning languages, calligraphy and musical instruments.
+- I enjoy myself learning languages, calligraphy and musical instruments.
-I can play piano, ukelele, guzheng(古筝), guqin(古琴), and konghou(箜篌),
+- I can play piano, ukelele, guzheng(古筝), guqin(古琴), and konghou(箜篌),
-and have won 2 first prizes in school's calligraphy contests, with slender-gold style(瘦金体).
+- and have won 2 first prizes in school's calligraphy contests, with slender-gold style(瘦金体).
-Those hobbies are relaxing, and those linguistic or musical notes may provide some inspirations for NLP study.
+- Those hobbies are relaxing, in which the linguistic / musical symbols may also provide inspirations for NLP study.

 <!--